 In-flight camera: 35mm compact with motor drive film advance

-In January 1989, after five years off, I resumed flying by joining an expedition to Lanzarote, one of the Spanish Canary Islands, 60 miles off the west coast of Africa.
+In January 1989 I resumed flying by joining an expedition to Lanzarote, one of the Spanish Canary Islands, 60 miles off the west coast of Africa.

 These guys have seat harnesses and the one on the right is wearing a skydiving parachute.
 His hang glider harness has a quick release…